 Remember that when storing food it needs to be in a dry place.
 Do not place cans on a cement floor.

 Many of the cans that are out there have a shorter lifespan of those cans 30 years ago.
 Rotation is very important.

-Members of the LDS Church have been commanded to have a food storage for years but many don't.
-Some don't think it is needed even though the Prophet has told us to do it.
-Some don't know how.
+Members of The Church of Jesus Christ of Latter-Day Saints have been commanded to have a food storage for years but many don't.
+Some think it is not needed even though the Prophet has told us to do it.
+Some don't know how and don't know how to start.
 Others say they don't have the money to start one.
-But if you are one of those families that do listen and store food remember that you have become a target for those who haven't.
+But if you are one of those families that do listen and store food remember that you have become a target for those who haven't got a food storage.